Lowest Mortgage Rate in Canada. Starting from 2.99%

 Fixed mortgage rates are the favourite choice of risk-averse homeowners, and many may stick with this choice during economic volatility despite any potential savings from variable rates.

-The 5-year fixed rate would 'likely' come down in the face of full tariffs.
+The 5-year fixed rate could come down in the face of full tariffs (or even with tariff threats).

-The standard 5-year fixed rate had been largely expected to maintain its current level for a while longer.
-It had lowered ahead of expected prime rate cuts, and the bond market is facing upward pressure by inflationary headwinds (such as a lowering Canadian dollar, a stronger U.S. economy, and recently higher oil prices).
+The standard 5-year fixed rate had been largely expected to maintain its current level for a while longer having already priced in 2 more expected prime rate cuts.
+(The bond market still faces upward pressure by inflationary headwinds, such as a lowering Canadian dollar and a stronger U.S. economy.)

-However, if tariff threats become a reality, investors will likely seek safer assets, increasing demand for Canadian government bonds, which typically drives bond prices up and yields down.
+However, if tariff threats become a reality — or threats spook the markets enough — investors will likely seek safer assets, increasing demand for Canadian government bonds, which typically drives bond prices up and yields down.

-If the Bank of Canada reduces its policy rate beyond current expectations to address a declining economy, yields and fixed rates would also go lower in 2025 than initially forecast.
+And, if there are suspicions that the Bank of Canada will reduce its policy rate beyond current expectations to address a declining economy, yields and fixed rates would also go lower sooner in 2025 than initially forecast.

 But still be higher than a variable rate.